Wor-Wic's radiologic technology program is nationally accredited by the Joint Review

 Medical Center and Peninsula Imaging in Salisbury, as well as at Atlantic General

-employment in Maryland.
+is required for employment in Maryland.

 Wor-Wic also offers an opportunity for a hospital-trained registered radiologic